Executive Council Guidelines

 (see also under Committees, below, for instructions for selection committees)

 James Phelan Prize for the best essay published in Narrative: awarded to an essay chosen from the previous year’s three issues of Narrative.
-Prize consists of $500, a plaque, announcements at meetings and in Narrative and Newsletters, with 1-year subscription to Narrative.
+Prize consists of $500 USD, a plaque, announcements at meetings and in Narrative and Newsletters, with 1-year subscription to Narrative.

-Prize for the Best Graduate Student Paper delivered at the Narrative Conference: deadline, set by the committee, soon after the conference; email submissions of unrevised papers.
+Alan Nadel Prize for the Best Graduate Student Paper delivered at the Narrative Conference: deadline, set by the committee, soon after the conference; email submissions of unrevised papers.
 Prize consists of a choice of a Perkins Prize winning book (in print) and encouragement to submit an article-length revision of the paper to be considered for publication in Narrative.
-In addition, the prize includes $500 toward expenses to attend the following year’s spring conference.
+In addition, the prize includes $500 USD toward expenses to attend the following year’s annual conference.

-Barbara Perkins and George Perkins Prize for the best book published in the field with a copyright date of the previous calendar year.
-Prize consists of plaque, citation, and announcements (as for best essay prize, above) and an award of $1000, plus $500 toward travel to the spring conference at which the prize is presented.
+Barbara Perkins and George Perkins Prize for the best book published in the field with a copyright date of the calendar year prior to the one in which the prize committee is formed.
+Prize consists of plaque, citation, and announcements (as for best essay prize, above) and an award of $1000 USD, plus $500 USD toward travel to the spring conference at which the prize is presented.
 If the committee names two winners (an outcome that the Council does not prefer), each receives the full award.
 Winners of an Honorable Mention are announced and cited at the business meeting.

 Wayne C. Booth Lifetime Achievement Award.
 This award is to be given annually until the Council decides it is time to review the frequency.
-The award consists of a plaque and the citation to be read at the spring conference and coverage of the winner’s expenses in attending the conference up to $2000; the award winner should be invited to attend the spring conference and to give an acceptance speech at the conference business meeting; the award also entails a panel at the spring conference on the award winner’s work and legacy.
+The award consists of a plaque and the citation to be read at the annual conference and coverage of the winner’s expenses in attending the conference up to $2000 USD; the award winner should be invited to attend the conference and to give an acceptance speech at the awards dinner; the award also entails a panel at the conference on the award winner’s work and legacy during which they also offer remarks.

 MEETINGS